Teriks/LibLSLCC/BUILD.md

 You can also put the python install directory in your Windows PATH and use the python command from cmd if you want to specify any options.

-The option: **--no-editor**

-Will prevent the editor from being built, this has no effect on *nix because the editor is windows only and will not be built regardless

 The option: **--no-installer**

-will prevent the editor installer from being built, this has no effect on *nix since the installer is not built on *nix regardless.
+Will prevent the editor and editor installer from being built, this has no effect on *nix since the editor and it's installer are not built on *nix regardless;  They are Windows only.

 ===